-AUGIS and the ALSGBI have been working hard for the last year to produce a robust and accurate database for our most commonly performed operations.
-Over the years we have seen attempts at self-reported databases but theses will always be flawed by the problems of low uptake and selective reporting, meaning that they are of very limited value.
+AUGIS and the ALSGBI have been working hard to produce a robust and accurate database for our most commonly performed operations.
+Over the years we have seen attempts at self-reported databases but these will always be flawed because of the problems of low uptake and selective reporting, meaning that they are of very limited value.
 In addition they have proved expensive to run and most have been discontinued.

 The data allows you to see activity using a mixture of a standard dashboard data (eg re-operation rates, readmission rates, length of stay, day case rates) and data related specifically to that procedure (eg for cholecystectomy – proportion of cholecystectomies carried out within 10 days of an episode of pancreatitis or cholecystitis).
 You will also be able to compare yourself to your peers locally and also to the national averages.
 In the Consultant view you will be able to screen print summary sheets of your activity for that year for your appraisal folder.

 The number of procedures available will gradually increase over the next year (there are 5 more already nearing completion) and we are exploring its applicability to Cancer operations as well.